-It gives me great pleasure to welcome you to Rutgers University Newark School of Criminal Justice (SCJ) for the 2020-2021 academic year.
-Some of you know the school well, having done your undergraduate degree at RUN or having already completed part of your graduate education here; for others, like me, this will be our first semester; we will be embarking on this journey of discovery together.
+It gives me great pleasure to welcome you to Rutgers University Newark (RUN) School of Criminal Justice for the 2023-2024 academic year.
+Some of you know the school well, having done your undergraduate or master's degree at RUN or having already started your doctoral studies; for others, this will be your first semester.
+It is an exhilarating time for all of us.